JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol1_2.md

 We cannot find a better example of human progression through the circles than in The Urantia Book ’s narrative of Jesus’ life.
 As we follow his development, his constant balancing of the various aspects of life as it is lived on this planet and co-ordination of all this with his determination to be subject to the will of the Father, we are inspired to act in our own lives with this same consecration of will.

-Linda Buselli has been a reader for 28 years, and she and her husband Bob served as Area Coordinators for Indiana for many years.
+> Linda Buselli has been a reader for 28 years, and she and her husband Bob served as Area Coordinators for Indiana for many years.
 She is a member of the Publications Committee and now resides in Dallas, TX.
 Both children, Michael (24) and Gina (22) are active in the Urantia movement.
+{.is-info}
 # On removing the barrier to a civilized discussion of eugenics

 Author: **Stephen**